wickandbergamot/wickandbergamot/docs/src/running-validator/validator-start.md

 ```

 As mentioned earlier, be sure that if you use logrotate, any script you create
-which starts the safecoin validator process uses "exec" to do so (example: "exec
+which starts the wickandbergamot validator process uses "exec" to do so (example: "exec
-safecoin-validator ..."); otherwise, when logrotate sends its signal to the
+wickandbergamot-validator ..."); otherwise, when logrotate sends its signal to the
 validator, the enclosing script will die and take the validator process with
 it.